totallynotdavid/megaloader/docs/megaloader/guide/advanced-patterns.md

             )

     return items

-items = extract_with_rich_progress(url)
-print(f"Complete: {len(items)} items")
 ```

-These patterns cover most advanced scenarios.
-Combine them as needed for your
-own workflows, such as caching frequently accessed URLs, running extractions in
+Combine these patterns as needed: caching frequently accessed URLs, running
-parallel for batch jobs, or deduplicating results before processing.
+extractions in parallel for batch jobs, or deduplicating results before
+processing.